-Principle 14:
+Principle 14: Shareholders Rights

-Shareholders Rights Disclosure of Information to Shareholders
+Disclosure of Information to Shareholders

 The Company notifies Shareholders in advance of the dates of release of its Financial Results through the Company's website as well as SGXNet.
 Communications with Shareholders is conducted through announcements to the SGXNet, media and analyst briefings after the announcement of the Financial Results, as well as the posting of announcements and press releases on the Company's website.
+The Group has formalised a Policy on Securities - Drafting and Releasing SGX Announcements to provide guidance on preparation of SGX announcements.

 Shareholders may send in their requests or queries through the feedback channel provided on the website.
 The ComfortDelGro Group's IR team is accessible throughout the year to address Shareholders' queries.
-The contact details of the ComfortDelGro Group Investor Relations & Special Projects Officer (GIRSPO) can be found on the website.
+The contact details of the ComfortDelGro Group Chief Investor Relations Officer (GCIRO) can be found on the website.